rot256/MIPS-Simulation/README.md

 ### What works

 All of the tests in the folder "tests" are being simulated correctly.
-So all of the basic instructions should simulate correctly (see "testsing" below).
+So all of the defined in mips32.h should simulate correctly (see "testing" below).

 ### What doesn't work